cds-snc/terraform-modules/empty_log_group_alarm/README.md

-# Empty lpg group alarm
+# Empty log group alarm

 This module creates a CloudWatch alarm that triggers when a log group is not receiving the expected amount of data based on the `IncomingLogEvents` metric.
 The input is a list of log group names ex. ["/aws/lambda/